lpcvai/25LPCVC_AIHub_Guide/README.md

 This will grant the necessary permissions for the evaluation team to access the model. **Sharing with this email is required for submitting your model for evaluation.**

 ---

+### The following steps are for evaluting/testing your model on AI Hub:

 ### **Step 4: Upload Your Dataset**